Secure Messaging

 • This message contains an ADatP-3/APP-11 Message Text Format (MTF) which can be downloaded as an attachment for processing in a C2 (Command and Control) system.

-Harrier is built using modern email protocols (IMAP and SMTP) and can be used as a general purpose email interface for communication between roles or users.
+Harrier is built using modern email protocols (IMAP, SMTP & S/MIME) and can be used as a general purpose email interface for communication between roles or users.
 Harrier provides configuration options to facilitate use for email.
 It is likely to be of most interest to those needing Harrier features not generally available in email clients, such as security label support, exempted recipient support, and time controls.

 While military messaging provides communication between organizations, mailboxes are role based.
 Harrier supports role based mailboxes by authenticating users and then allowing the user to select a role-based mailbox that the user is authorized to access.
 This selection is illustrated below: